 If your CV is poorly laid out, it is likely to be dismissed before it has even been read.
 Ditto poor spelling or grammar, very small font, no spacing between sections, inappropriate capitalisation, and unprofessional/unreadable font choices.

-Keep it to two full pages in length wherever possible, or three full pages if you really must.
+Keep it to two full pages in length at a maximum.
 If you have a partial last page, edit it ruthlessly down to the previous full page.

 2. Current and Previous Role

 Most recruiters start their review with your name, followed by the headline information (title, company, start and end dates) for your current role and then your previous role.
 Only if these seem appropriate will they dedicate more time to your CV.
 Make this information easy to find, in a consistent layout.

 If you do not have a current position – you may have taken a career gap recently – you need to show this on your CV and explain it succinctly.
 A CV with a career gap or unexplained date mismatches will often be instantly dismissed by a risk-averse* recruiter when there are other, less risky, candidates available.

 The details of your current role are important and should include a brief outline of the goal of your role, who you interact with etc. Be sure to give examples of your achievements, backing them up with facts and figures wherever possible, to demonstrate how you achieved results.
 Try to include industry or role keywords.

 Similar details should be included for prior roles but can be increasingly summarised the further back they are in your career history.

 Your high school job is probably no longer relevant, and you may decide to group your first few roles together under one heading if they are not critical for explaining your current career position.